-Our financial results and revenue growth rates have varied significantly from quarter-to-quarter and year-to-year due to a number of factors, and a significant variance in our operating results or rates of growth, if any, could lead to substantial volatility in our stock price.
+Our financial results and revenue growth rates have varied significantly from quarter-to-quarter and year-to-year due to a number of factors, and a significant variance in our operating results or rates of growth from market expectations, if any, could lead to substantial volatility in our stock price.

 Our revenue, results of operations, and revenue growth rates have varied in the past and may continue to vary significantly from quarter-to-quarter or year-to-year.
-We may experience substantial variability in our product mix from periodto-period as revenue from sales of our instruments relative to sales of our consumables may fluctuate or deviate significantly from expectations.
-For example, our revenue declined year-over-year in 2017 compared to 2016, but increased year-over-year in 2018 compared to 2017.
-Our revenue continued to increase year-over-year in 2019 compared to 2018, but we may not be able to achieve similar revenue growth in future periods.
-We are also increasingly dependent on our mass cytometry business, which is very capital intensive.
-Variability in our quarterly or annual results of operations, mix of product revenue, including any decline in our mass cytometry revenue, or variability in rates of revenue growth, if any, may lead to volatility in our stock price as research analysts and investors respond to these fluctuations.
-These fluctuations are due to numerous factors that are difficult to forecast, including: fluctuations in demand for our products; changes in customer budget cycles and capital spending; seasonal variations in customer operations; tendencies among some customers to defer purchase decisions to the end of the quarter; the large unit value of our systems, particularly our proteomics systems; changes in our pricing and sales policies or the pricing and sales policies of our competitors; our ability to design, manufacture, market, sell, and deliver products to our customers in a timely and cost-effective manner; fluctuations or reductions in revenue from sales of legacy instruments that may have contributed significant revenue in prior periods; quality control or yield problems in our manufacturing operations; our ability to timely obtain adequate quantities of the materials or components used in our products, which in certain cases are purchased through sole and single source suppliers; new product introductions and enhancements by us and our competitors; unanticipated increases in costs or expenses; our complex, variable and, at times, lengthy sales cycle; global economic conditions; and fluctuations in foreign currency exchange rates.
+We may experience substantial variability in our product mix from period-to-period as revenue from sales of our instruments relative to sales of our consumables may fluctuate or deviate significantly from expectations.
+Our revenue increased year-over-year in 2019 compared to 2018, and again in 2020 compared to 2019, but we may not be able to achieve similar revenue growth in future periods.
+Variability in our quarterly or annual results of operations, mix of product revenue, including any decline in our revenue related to the COVID-19 pandemic, or variability in rates of revenue growth, if any, may lead to volatility in our stock price as research analysts and investors respond to these fluctuations.
+These fluctuations are due to numerous factors that are difficult to forecast, including:

+- fluctuations in demand for our products; changes in customer budget cycles and capital spending; - seasonal variations in customer operations; - tendencies among some customers to defer purchase decisions to the end of the quarter; - the large unit value of our systems, particularly our proteomics systems; - changes in our pricing and sales policies or the pricing and sales policies of our competitors; - our ability to design, manufacture, market, sell, and deliver products to our customers in a timely and cost-effective manner; - fluctuations or reductions in revenue from sales of legacy instruments that may have contributed significant revenue in prior periods; - quality control or yield problems in our manufacturing operations; - our ability to timely obtain adequate quantities of the materials or components used in our products, which in certain cases are purchased through sole and single source suppliers; - new product introductions and enhancements by us and our competitors; - unanticipated increases in costs or expenses; - our complex, variable and, at times, lengthy sales cycle; - · global economic conditions; and - fluctuations in foreign currency exchange rates.

 Additionally, we have certain customers who have historically placed large orders in multiple quarters during a calendar year.
 A significant reduction in orders from one or more of these customers could adversely affect our revenue and operating results, and if these customers defer or cancel purchases or otherwise alter their purchasing patterns, our financial results and actual results of operations could be significantly impacted.
 Other unknown or unpredictable factors also could harm our results.